RedisLabs/redislabs-docs/content/rc/databases/import-data.md

     - Source type - Select **Redis**.
     - Redis Hostname/IP Address - Enter the hostname or the public IP address of the source Redis server.
     - Redis port - Enter the port of the source Redis server if it is not the default value of `6379`.
-    - Password - Enter the password, if required by the Redis database.
+    - Password - Enter the password, if required by the source Redis database.
 1. Select **Import**.

 ## Restore from an RDB file